habeeb-nasr-12/MalabTodo/README.md

 Steps:

-1. Open a new terminal in Cursor (keep Metro running in another terminal)
+1. Open a new terminal in vs code (keep Metro running in another terminal)

 2. Run the iOS app:
    npm run ios